A reading

 - Late-period surge.
 Most R4NT writers ease off after 2007; Hruska accelerates.
 Her best work is 2006–09.

 - Cross-format experiments.
-She's one of the few who reviews the same subject in both registers (the Dark Knight magazine essay + blog reaction).
+She's one of the few who reviews the same subject in both registers (the Dark Knight magazine essay + blog reaction; Get Smart the same way).
 Lets you see the same mind at two speeds.

 - Genuine subject expertise.
-The Graz piece and the knife piece read like someone who researched — not opinion-by-the-pound.
+The Graz piece, the knife piece, and the squash recipes read like someone who researched — not opinion-by-the-pound.
 The reader gets to learn things.

 The arc

-Started as a confessional traveler-essayist, found her register in 2006 with Graz, and turned the back half of her run into something close to a public-intellectual mode — using gummy bears, knives, traffic circles, and lab rats to argue that small things repay attention and craft is moral.
+Started as a confessional traveler-essayist (with one Halloween cameo alongside Crom), found her register in 2006 with Graz, and turned the back half of her run into something close to a public-intellectual mode — using gummy bears, knives, traffic circles, lab rats, squash, and Mandela to argue that small things repay attention and craft is moral.
 The most consistent literary mind in the late R4NT roster.

 Every post